National Legal Hotline

 What happens if I am refused bail?

-A court will refuse your bail application if it thinks there is an unacceptable risk you will commit another offence while you are on bail, or you will not attend court when required.
-If your application is refused, you will be kept in custody until your trial.
+A court will refuse your bail application if it thinks there is an unacceptable risk you will commit another offence while you are on bail, or that you will not attend court when required.
+If your application is refused, you will be kept in custody until your matter is finalised (or until a court grants you bail).
 In making this decision, the court will look to a number of things including your character, how serious the offence is, your home environment and employment, and your history of any previous bail applications.
 Provided the refusal was not made at the trial itself or by a Supreme Court (which must hear bail applications where the offence may result in life imprisonment), you can have the decision reviewed, usually by the Supreme Court.

 What is a surety?